rse/typopro/README.md

 cloud services like [Google Fonts](http://www.google.com/fonts), [Open Font Library](http://openfontlibrary.org/) or [Adobe Typekit](https://typekit.com/).
 The purpose of **TypoPRO** is just
-different: it provides an offline solution and and it intentionally is an opinionated pre-selection of fonts.
+different: it provides an offline solution and it intentionally is a very opinionated pre-selection of reasonable fonts.

 Downloading
 -----------